 Deciduous trees.
-Shoots slender, side shoots zig-zagging; buds alternate, broader (except in T. endochrysea) than the shoot, ovoid, with two or three visible scales.
+Shoots slender, side shoots zig-zagging; buds alternate, broader (except in T. endochrysea) than the shoot, ovoid, with 2 or 3 visible scales.
 Leaves usually heart-shaped and often asymmetrical, margin usually serrate, teeth often with apiculate tips; leaf often with tufts of hair under the vein axils and sometimes with stellate pubescence under the blade.
 Petiole sometimes as long as the blade and usually meeting it an asymmetrical angle.
-Inflorescences axillary, forming cymes of 3- 200 flowers.
+Inflorescences axillary, forming cymes of 3–200 flowers.
 Floral bracts narrowly rectangular, large and persistent, and fused at least to the base of the inflorescence peduncle.
 Flowers bisexual.
 Sepals 5; petals 5, white or yellow; staminodes when present petaloid, alternating with the petals.
-Stamens many; ovary divided into five parts, only 1 or 2 of which develop seeds.
-Fruit a small, rounded, ovoid or 5-angled capsule, with a papery, leathery or woody wall usually covered in stellate hairs (Pigott 2012, Strother 2015).
+Stamens many; ovary divided into 5 parts, only 1 or 2 of which develop seeds.
+Fruit a small, rounded, ovoid or 5-angled capsule, with a papery, leathery or woody wall usually covered in stellate hairs (Pigott 2012; Strother 2015).

 Summer flowering trees, limes are insect-pollinated.
 They are generalists, attracting a wide range of insects (Anderson 1976).
 Scented flowers and the large, pale bract at the base of the infloresence are attractants; the copious nectar is a reward.
 Dying bees found under flowering limes give rise to a suspicion that the flowers are toxic.
 Ongoing research has failed to identify toxins, but the flowers may produce caffeine, confusing bees and encouraging them to return repeatedly to flowers whose nectar has become depleted, until they starve (Koch & Stevenson 2017).
 The seeds of most limes are dispersed by wind, the inflorescence almost always being attached near the centre of the bract, allowing it to double as a helicopter wing.
 Bracts carrying fruit can float, so water dispersal from streamside parents is also possible (Pigott 2012).